What is myHealthE?

 - You can choose to ignore the MHE enrollment invitations,

-- Your can let your CAMHS team administrator or allocated CAMHS worker know you do not want to enrol.
+- Your can let your service team administrator or allocated mental health worker know if you do not want to enrol.

 - You can email [email protected] ( we aim to respond within 2 working days)